Part 3 of a series by Eugene Howell

 No one wants to lose a valuable bonsai, especially one you’ve worked so hard to create.
 So what do you do to prevent this?
 The first thing is to make sure your tree is planted in a good bonsai soil mix.
 Through hundreds of years of growing bonsai, the Japanese have learned that bonsai soil needs to be fast-draining yet moisture-retentive.

 Here in Florida we have adapted their formula to take advantage of the materials reasonably and economically available in our area.
-The basic formula for the soil we use is one part of very coarse sand (usually sold for sand-blasting), one part ground pine bark and one part Turface.
+The basic formula for the soil we use is one part of Coarse Sand, one part Pine Bark Fines and one part Turface.
 This mixture will allow water to drain almost as fast as the sprinkler pours it on, yet will retain sufficient moisture so the tree can get through our hot summer weather for up to 24 hours following the application of water.
 If the tree is in very little soil, such as in a shallow bonsai pot, then watering twice daily may be necessary during the summer.

 The timing of the daily watering is important.
 Studies at various universities have shown that when the root system of a plant reaches 90 degrees F, activity within the roots comes to a halt and when the temperature rises only a few degrees above 90, the roots begin to die.
 During the hottest part of the year, if your bonsai trees are in full sun for the entire day, especially those in black or dark colored pots, watering about mid-day will cool the roots and help protect them from the intense afternoon heat.